Not only for your peace of mind, but to ensure you are doing everything to protect the people renting your property (tenants).

-There two main branches of insurance a landlord needs to look at : Building Insurance and Contents Insurance.
+There are two main branches of insurance a landlord needs to consider…

 This form of insurance will cover a landlord for any damage to the actual bricks & mortar structure of house whilst a person or persons are renting it.
 It is quite common for most mortgage lenders to require you have this type of insurance.